Admitting now

 No moral framing

-Prescription drug addiction is a medical dependency, not a moral failing.
+Prescription drug addiction is a clinical dependency, not a moral failing.
 Our programme treats it with the clinical seriousness it deserves, without the stigma that keeps families from seeking help.

 02

-Especially for benzodiazepines, tapering must be led by a qualified psychiatrist — not adjusted by general practice.
+Especially for sedatives, supervised support must be led by a qualified psychiatrist — not adjusted by general practice.
 Our on-site psychiatric leadership covers this.

 03

-We do not rush tapers to fit a 28-day programme calendar.
-Benzodiazepine tapers can span months — and we will take the clinical time required.
+We do not rush supervised reductions to fit a 3 to 6 month programme calendar. sedative supervised reductions can span months — and we will take the clinical time required.

 04